mattmc3/up.fish/README.md

 Now you can use `up`!

 Type `up` to go up one directory.
 Type `up 2` to go up two directories.
-Type `up 20` to go up twenty directories.
+Type `up 42` to go up forty-two directories.
 It's that easy.

 No more defining an alias for `cd ../../../../../../..`.
 Just type `up 7`.

+This is the best kind of `up`, where all dogs can talk and Ellie and Carl live forever.

 ## Install